-On that morning I had been walking for hours.
-My feet were worn out so I went towards the footbath first.
+On that morning we had been walking for hours.
+My feet were worn out so we went towards the footbath first.

-There’s no facilities nor other man-made structures around Ōyunuma, so I could experience uncontaminated nature.
+There’s no facilities nor other man-made structures around Ōyunuma, so we could experience uncontaminated nature.

 The water’s surface covered with steam looked very hot and muggy, like if a dragon was about to come out!